City of Hillsboro, OR

 A Traffic Playground is a mini-street play space for kids to practice safe walking, biking, and scooting skills away from traffic.
 No real cars allowed.

-Three traffic playgrounds are now open for students to get outside and practice these skills:
+Two traffic playgrounds are now open for students to get outside and practice these skills:

 - Bicentennial Park